 Blogger outreach is the process of initiating contact with bloggers within the target industry for link negotiation, with the desired goal of getting an inbound link to your site.
 This can either be done through organic passive linkbuilding, offering a useful product which they link to the site on their own free will, or through offering incentives such as free products as part of link negotiation.

-Black Hat SEO refers to the use of certain SEO techniques that are often called unethical but are often perfectly legal and no less ethical than other means of aggressive marketing tactics.
-These techniques often violate the webmaster guidelines set out by search engines, thus they differ from White Hat SEO tactics which aim to perfectly adhere to search engine preferences.
+Black Hat SEO refers to the use of certain SEO techniques that are often called unethical but are often perfectly legal and no less ethical than other forms of aggressive marketing tactics.
+These techniques often violate the webmaster guidelines set out by search engines, thereby differing from White Hat SEO tactics which aim to perfectly adhere to search engine preferences.

 HTML stands for HyperText Markup Language.
 Pages on the World Wide Web are marked-up in HTML.
-Similar to CSV files, HTML files are stored in plain text format and can be edited using plain text editors like notepad.
-On the server, a HTML file usually has a .html extension, although this is not strictly required, for instance .htm extensions are also common, this comes from the days when all extensions were three letters long.
+Similar to CSV files, HTML files are stored in plain text format and can be edited using plain text editors like Notepad.
+On the server, a HTML file usually has a .html extension, although this is not strictly required, for instance .htm extensions are also common (this comes from the days when all filename extensions were three letters long).

 A cookie is a piece of data stored by browser software at the request of the website you’re on.
 It can be used to store any small piece of information such as a username, the status of a shopping basket, the act of clicking specific buttons, etc. Cookies are not necessarily stored as standalone files, for instance they can be stored within a database.

 A set of breadcrumbs is a set of links that follow the user’s path, usually from the homepage to the currently viewed page, in order for the user to see at a glance where they are within the site as a whole, so they can understand the structure of the site and navigate to any given ‘parent page’.